The Long Journey

 And now as I appear today.

 I remain humble and grateful for more time to do what I love and share with those who honor me with their presence.
 I ask forgiveness if I sound maudlin.
 Having lived through so many epochs in my chosen profession, I am a link to the past.
-Just as flamenco joins past to present in its method; so the endless chain of rhythmic pulses are totally in the instant and yet completely out of time.
+Just as flamenco joins past to present in its method; so the endless chain of rhythmic pulses are totally in the moment and yet completely out of time.
 Although I gaze back from the here and now, I do not dwell in the past.
 Since I embraced technology sufficiently to write this way to the world, it has added another dimension to my life.